bracketloader/butter-desktop-angular/README.md

 ## Getting Involved

-Want to report a bug, request a feature, contribute or translate Butter?
+Want to report a bug, request a feature, contribute, or translate Butter?
 Check out our in-depth guide to [Contributing to Butter](CONTRIBUTING.md#contributing-to-butter).
 We need all the help we can get!
-You can also join in with our [community](README.md#community) to keep up-to-date and meet other Butterrs.
+You can also join in with our [community](README.md#community) to keep up-to-date and meet other Butter users.

 ## Getting Started